Growing Carrots in Home Gardens

 Yes, I know I said transplanting carrots wasn’t a good idea, but you can get away with it, as long as the seedlings aren’t more than 1- 1 ½” (2.5-3.5cm) tall.
 Don’t waste your time trying it with larger seedlings, or with overcrowded seedlings with intertwined roots (this is always the case with carrot seeds started in 6-packs).

-When the carrot tops are 3-4” (7-10cm) high, do another round of thinning.
+When the carrot tops are 3-4” (7-10cm) high, do a final round of thinning.
 You can harvest tender baby carrots when thinning them to the final 3” (7cm) spacing.

 Care and Feeding of Carrots

-If you see carrots with exposed shoulders, hoe soil up against them to cover the crowns and prevent greening—where the top of the carrot turns green from sun exposure.
+If you see carrots with exposed shoulders, move soil or mulch up against them to cover the crowns and prevent greening—where the top of the carrot turns green from sun exposure.
 Other than this, watering and harvesting are the only work that’s needed.

 Watering

-When growing carrots, regular watering—1-1 ½” (2.5-3.5cm) per week—is needed to form uniform roots.
-Insufficient watering may result in forked roots.
-Uneven watering may promote splitting.
+After plant spacing, watering is the second critical factor in growing carrots.
+Regular watering—1-1 ½” (2.5-3.5cm) per week—is needed to form uniform roots.
+Insufficient watering may result in stubby or forked roots.
+Uneven watering (not watering for a long time, then watering heavily) may promote splitting late in the season.

 Fertilizing Carrots